permadeath/mtg-custom-banlist-deck-checker/README.md

 How to use:

 ```
 1. Edit banlist.txt with the cards on your custom banlist.
-Each line should be 1 card name\
-with nothing else.
+   Each line should be 1 card namewith nothing else.
 2. Export your deck from whatever deckbuilding site you use as a simple .txt file
 3. Run the program, click the button, and select the text file of your deck
 ```